INVESTOR ALERT: Edelson Lechtz - GuruFocus.com

-NEWTOWN, Pa., Nov.
-29, 2022 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud claims on behalf of investors of U.S. Bancorp (“U.S. Bancorp” or the “Company”) (: USB) common stock.
+NEWTOWN, Pa., Dec.
+05, 2022 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud claims on behalf of all purchasers of Eiger BioPharmaceuticals, Inc. (“Eiger”) ( EIGR) common stock.

-Investors who purchased USB common stock between August 1, 2019, and July 28, 2022 (the “Class Period”) may move the U.S. District Court for the Southern District of New York to appoint them as a lead plaintiff no later than December 27, 2022.
-A lead plaintiff is a representative who acts on behalf of other class members in directing the litigation.
-Investors who wish to discuss the lead plaintiff selection process should contact Eric Lechtzin, Esq. of Edelson Lechtzin LLP, toll-free at 1-844-696-7492, or by e-mail at [email protected].
-A copy of the class action complaint can be viewed HERE.
+Investors who purchased Eiger common stock between March 10, 2021 and October 4, 2022 (the “Class Period”) may move the U.S. District Court for the Northern District of California to appoint them as a lead plaintiff no later than January 9, 2023.
+A lead plaintiff is a representative party who directs the litigation.
+If you wish to discuss your investment losses, contact Edelson Lechtzin LLP toll free at 1-844-696-7492, or by e-mail at [email protected].
+A copy of the Class Action Complaint can be viewed HERE.

 For more information, please contact: